HorizonWind2004/horizonwind2004.github.io/_pages/about.md

 My research interests lie in the Computer Vision and Generative Model.
 Specifically, I'm currently interested in **Controllable Text-to-Image Generation**, **Multi-modal Alignment**.

-I'm an ACGN lover QAQ so I'm enthusiastic about the Image, Video, Music and Vocal Generation, especially the **model which have a good controllability**.
-My Ultimate goal is to build a model that can **Make Everybody be his/her Own Artist Easily**.
+IMy Ultimate goal is to build a model that can **Make Everybody be his/her Own Artist Easily**.
 If you have any idea or want to discuss/collaboration, feel free to contact me!

-Previously, I've also been a member of the ZJU ACM/ICPC team, and I've reached a rating of **<span style="color:red">2478</span>** on [Codeforces](https://codeforces.com/profile/epyset).

 ![alt text](https://cfrating.baoshuo.dev/rating?username=Epyset)